Solo traveling can seem daunting for first time or even experienced solo travelers. There’s always the question, will I meet people?

 Kuta Lombok is nothing like its loud, seedy neighbor, Kuta, Bali.
 This laid back surfer town is super chill, and it’s the perfect jumping off point for some incredible beaches.
 Though still pretty quiet and laid back compared to Bali, which I find hectic, Kuta is the most popular hangout on Lombok which makes it great for solo travelers.

 Meet people by taking a surf class, head to Mana Yoga for a yoga class, join a waterfall tour, or just hang out in one of the many cafes.
-For more on Kuta, check out my full guide here for the best beaches and restaurants.
+For more on Kuta, check out my full guide here for the best beaches, hotels, and restaurants.

 2) Siargao, Philippines